 Head Coach: Amy Hickey

-Amy Hickey will begin her 17th season coaching the Varsity Softball team at Milton Academy.
-She joined the Milton Academy coaching staff as a pitching consultant and assistant coach in 2001, and was named Head Coach in 2003.
-Coach Hickey graduated with a biology degree from Holy Cross College.
+Amy Hickey will begin her 18th season coaching the Varsity Softball team at Milton Academy.
+She joined the Milton Academy coaching staff initially as a volunteer and then as a pitching consultant and assistant coach in 2001.
+She was named Head Coach in 2003.
+Coach Hickey graduated with a biology degree from the College of the Holy Cross.
 She was the starting pitcher for all 4 years and was one of the teams leading hitters and base-stealers.
 In her senior season, she pitched every game (28 complete games) for the Crusaders, which on most game days meant pitching both games of double headers.
 She received MAAC Academic All-American honors.
 She also served as Captain and was voted team MVP in her senior season.
-Coach Hickey has also served as the Varsity Assistant Field Hockey coach at Milton Academy for 13 years, and has been an assistant coach in the middle school and girls JV ice hockey programs for 10 years.
+Coach Hickey has also served as the Varsity Field Hockey Goalkeeper coach at Milton Academy for 15 years, and has been an assistant coach in the middle school and girls JV ice hockey programs for 12 years.

 Assistant Coach: Isa Gell-Levey